Glen Este, Ohio: Notable residents

-The past few years the area has also been the home of musician and record producer Bootsy Collins and jazz musician Michael Moore, who hails from Glen Este.
-Moore was bassist with bandleaders like Woody Herman in the 1960s and Dave Brubeck in 2008.
-In 2018 he was inducted into the Cincinnati Jazz Hall of Fame.
+The past few years, the area has also been the home of musician and record producer Bootsy Collins and jazz musician Michael Moore, who hails from Glen Este.
+Moore was a bassist with bandleaders like Woody Herman in the 1960s and Dave Brubeck in 2008.
+In 2018, he was inducted into the Cincinnati Jazz Hall of Fame.

 Etymology

 Written sources say that the town was partially named for Mr. Este.
-What this may mean is that the area was already named and Mr. Este coincidentally became the first resident so they gave him credit.
+What this may mean is that the area was already named, and Mr. Este coincidentally became the first resident, so they gave him credit.
 Some atlas books from the 1800s have the area as simply Glen.
 So why wasn’t it called Este Glen?
-The words glen este is already an established old Latin term meaning meadow view.
-There are several roads and areas in the United States named Glen Este and have nothing to do with anyone named Este.
+The words glen este are already an established old Latin term meaning meadow view.
+There are several roads and areas in the United States named Glen Este that have nothing to do with anyone named Este.
 So this area very well could have become Glen Este without Mr. Este or possibly Meadow View.